 English | العربية | Indonesia | български | Deutsch | Español | Canadienne-Française | Français | Italiano | 日本語 | 한국어 | Magyar | Malayu | 简体中文 | Nederlands | Norsk | Polski | Português | Romana | Русский | Türk | ภาษาไทย | Українське | Việt | 繁體中文

 This Notice explains how Cargill uses Personal Information about job applicants.
 We refer to this as “Recruitment Information”.
 You may also have certain legal rights with respect to Recruitment Information.
 This Notice also summarizes what these are.

-This Notice applies to applications submitted via Cargill’s careers website, including via the third party system named Taleo, third parties, such as recruitment agencies, job boards and other means, such as by post and email.
+This Notice applies to applications submitted via Cargill’s careers website, including via third party systems, third parties, such as recruitment agencies, job boards and other means, such as by post and email.